MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 > [!TIP]
 > For an optimal experience, it's recommended to configure Autopilot and Auto-login of Teams Rooms before starting the migration process.
 This preparation ensures that seamless deployment is primed and ready to begin when migration is complete.

-For detailed guidance on enrolling your Surface Hub in Autopilot, refer to the documentation: [Deploy Surface Hub 3 with Windows Autopilot & Auto-login of Teams Rooms](surface-hub-autopilot.md).

 ## Install Migration Launcher app to trigger a migration

 Choose one of the following options: